gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 1. Recursively solve the subproblems
 1. Combine the solved subproblems to solve the larger problem

+There could be several sub-problems to a problem, so we need to choose the correct sub-problem involved.
+Most situations require for us to divide the problem into two equal parts.

+Solving the sub-problems recursively requires for us to carefully consider the input parameters for the recursive call of each sub-problem.
+It is also crucial for us to have the correct base case for the recursion.
+To do so, we need to identify the smallest version of the sub problem for which we already know the solution.

+Afterwards, we identify the correct operation for combining the solutions of the sub-problems to get our final result.

 ## Algorithms Previously Covered

 ### Example: QuickSort